scaleoutsean/solidfire-windows/README.md

 ### Storage Clones

 - Clones have to be created from existing volumes or snapshots (asynchronous operation), few of which can run in parallel (`New-SFClone`, refer to Element API documentation for details)
-- Like with most other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from a clone and resignature (assign a different Volume ID) the volume, and then use SolidFire API or GUI to re-assign the volume to a Hyper-V VAG (or other host (group))
+- Like with most other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from a clone using dispart and resignature (assign a different Volume ID) the volume, and then use SolidFire API or GUI to re-assign the volume to a Hyper-V VAG (or other host (group))
 - Note that it is possible to "resync" one volume to another, so if you need to update a large clone that differs by just a couple of GB, check out `Copy-SFVolume` - it can help you significantly speed up clone refresh operation
 - As mentioned above, have clear naming rules to avoid confusion due to duplicate volume names